Nkeeydata/Adventure-Sales-Order/README.md

 ### This project reviews the sales trend over four years for a business starting from 2001 to 2004.

 ### Problem Overview : Adventure Company was experiencing some chalenges and needed to know about the below information ;
 a.
-What is their sales trend on a monthly basis?
+What is their `sales trend` on a monthly basis?
 b.
-What platform did most of the orders came from?
+What `platform` did most of the orders came from?
+c.
+Which `region` have the most sales?

 1. [An Excel file](AdventureSalesOrder1.xlsx) : This is an `excel` file that contains the `datasets` used for this analysis, and the insights drawn from it. it contains different information on each worksheet.